scriptedtea/scriptedtea/_posts/2019-06-02-how-to-deploy-jekyll-to-github.md

 ---
-title: How to Build a Static Jekyll Site with Github Pages
+title: How to Build and Deploy a Static Jekyll Site with Github Pages
 date: 2019-06-02
 author: Lily Guo
 categories: [tech]